-When trading low floats you need to look at technical analysis as well as patterns.
-Just because it's a low float doesn't mean it's going to be volatile.
+When trading them you need to look at technical analysis as well as patterns.
+Just because it’s a low float doesn’t mean it’s going to be volatile.
 Or that you should place a trade.

 Look at what the technicals are telling you.
 Where is support and resistance?
 Are the moving averages bullish or bearish?
 Is price overextended?

 How about candlesticks?
 Are they bullish, bearish or indecisive?
-All of those factors can and should determine how you trade low float stocks.
+All of those factors can and should determine how you trade small cap stocks.

 Trading using technical analysis and patterns are going to protect you based off rumor and news.
 Never trade a low float stock based off someone recommendation or a gut feeling.